oVirt/ovirt-site/source/release/3.4/index.html.md

           # yum update "ovirt-engine-setup*"
           # engine-setup

-If you're upgrading from oVirt 3.3 you should just execute:
+If you're upgrading from oVirt 3.3.2 or later you should just execute:

           # yum update ovirt-engine-setup
           # engine-setup

+If you're upgrading from oVirt 3.3.0 or 3.3.1 you must first upgrade to a newer version of oVirt 3.3 (latest is 3.3.5)

 If you're upgrading from oVirt 3.2, you should read [oVirt 3.2 to 3.3 upgrade](oVirt 3.2 to 3.3 upgrade).